The Fukushima meltdown is way too hot for humans

 The Japanese government estimates it will cost $75.7 billion and take 40 years to fully decommission and tear down the facility.
 The Japan Atomic Energy Agency even built a research center nearby to mock up conditions inside the power plant, allowing experts from around the country to try out new robot designs for clearing away the wreckage.

-"It's of the magnitude of putting a man on the moon," says Lake Barrett, a senior advisor to Tepco, who previously served as acting director of the Office of Civilian Radioactive Waste Management at the US Department of Energy.
+"It's of the magnitude of putting a man on the moon," says Lake Barrett, a senior adviser to Tepco who previously served as acting director of the Office of Civilian Radioactive Waste Management at the US Department of Energy.
 "Unless there's an acceleration, I would not be surprised if it takes 60 years or so."

 Everything's relative